nmshd/documentation/_docs_use-cases/use-case-consumption-delete-a-peer-shared-attribute-and-notify-peer.md

 {% include properties_list.html %}

-This use-case allows you to delete a peer shared Attribute, i.e. a [LocalAttribute]({%link _docs_integrate/data-model-overview.md %}#localattribute) that a peer owns and has shared with you.
+This use case allows you to delete a peer shared Attribute, i.e. a [LocalAttribute]({%link _docs_integrate/data-model-overview.md %}#localattribute) that a peer owns and has shared with you.

 ## Parameters